 - Are there any liens that will need to be satisfied out of my client’s injury settlement.

-This is why while I try to provide you with with legal advice in regard to your personal injury claim, I encourage you to contact me on my cell phone for immediate legal advice.
+This is why while I try to provide you with with legal advice in regard to your personal injury claim, I encourage you to contact me on my phone for immediate legal advice.
 As an experienced Louisville motorcycle accident attorney, I will give you the best possible advice for your case.